abhijmr143/Chess/README.md

 # Chess
-We made a chess-Board by using HTML
+I made a chess-Board by using HTML